 9. The Energy Information AF exposes a processed Energy Information report to the Energy Information Collector subscriber via reference point E5.

-10. The Energy Information Collector may collect additional UE-related Energy Information from any UE function using methods beyond the scope of 3GPP standardisation.
+10. The Energy Information Collector may collect additional UE-related Energy Information from any UE function using methods beyond the scope of 3GPP standardisation, but in accordance with the set of parameters in the Energy Information Exposure Specification conveyed as part of the Energy Information collection configuration obtained in step 5.

 11. The Energy Information Collector processes the UE-related Energy Information it has obtained in the previous step.